xiaoyingpu/xiaoyingpu.github.io/_pages/projects.md

 ## Munker-White illusion for exploring data

 I interned at NREL last summer.
-Among other prototyping I did for power system integration simulation data, I played with the Munker-White Illustion to show an overview these data.
+Among other prototyping I did for power system integration simulation data, I played with the Munker-White Illustion to show an overview of these data.

 ![]({{"/assets/images/nrel_slides_illusion.png"}})

-Is it really helpful for the domain scientists?
-I'm working on it.
+_Is it really helpful for the domain scientists?
+I'm working on it._

 ## A probabilistic Grammar of Graphics

 ![]({{"/assets/images/density_new.png"}})

+Turning a probability distribution into a visualization can be difficult and even error-prone, a lesson I learned from googling and overwriting default arugments to `geom_density` in `ggplot2`.
+The _Probabilistic Grammar of Graphics_ promises to make our lives easier by using probability expressions like `P(A|B)` as data variables.
+The design of this GoG extension also corresponds nicely to uncertainty communication theories, and may help explore and formalize the space of uncertainty visualizations.

+_Under review._

 ## The garden of statistically reliable visualizations